 Attendance is critical for success in Drama.
-Missed Solo/Independent must be presented the first day of return to class and group performances/assignments may not be able to be able to be presented at all, therefore, may be given an insufficient or replaced with a solo performance/assignment.
+Missed Solo/Independent must be presented the first day of return to class at lunch time (it is the responsibility of the student to make the arrangements) and group performances/assignments may not be able to be able to be presented at all, therefore, may be given a mark of zero or be replaced with a solo performance/assignment..
 The teacher must be notified prior to long term absences.
-Students are expected to arrive to class on time and prepared, keep their notes and assignments in a folder in the classroom, and actively participate in all activities.
+Students are expected to arrive to class on time and prepared, keep their notes and assignments in a notebook, and actively participate in class.
 More information on South Carleton High School's policy on Assessment and Evaluation and on Academic Integrity can be accessed on our school website.